halo3mic/revmc-toolkit/README.md

-## revmc-sim
+## REVMC Toolbox

-Tool for comparing execution of calls, transactions and blocks with [revmc](https://github.com/paradigmxyz/revmc) JIT and AOT compiled functions.
+Tools for comparing execution of calls, transactions and blocks with [revmc](https://github.com/paradigmxyz/revmc) JIT and AOT compiled functions.

 Very much work in progress! 🚧